James P. Johnson: Honors and recognitions

-Two Romare Bearden paintings bear the name of Johnson compositions: Carolina Shout, and Snow(y) Morning.

-On September 16, 1995 the U.S. Post Office issued a James P. Johnson 32-cent commemorative postage stamp.
+On September 16, 1995, the U.S. Post Office issued a James P. Johnson 32-cent commemorative postage stamp.

 Johnson is buried at Mount Olivet Cemetery in Maspeth, Queens County, New York.
 Unmarked since his death in 1955, his grave was re-consecrated in 2009 with a headstone paid for with funds raised by an event arranged by the James P. Johnson Foundation, Spike Wilner and Dr. Scott Brown.

 In 2020, Johnson's song "Carolina Shout" was added to the Grammy Hall of Fame.